A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Introduction

 \subsection{Acknowledgments}

 The authors collaborated during Summer schools ``Contemporary Mathematics'', organized by Moscow Center for Continuous Mathematical Education.
 They would like to thank the organizers of the school for the perfect working atmosphere.
-The authors benefited from the talks with A.~Braverman.
+The authors benefited from talks with A.~Braverman.
 They also thank J.-L.~Colliot-Th{\'e}l{\`e}ne and P.~Gille for their interest to the topic.

 A part of the work was done, while the first author was a member of Max Planck Institute for Mathematics in Bonn.
 The first author also benefited from talks with D.~Arinkin.
+The first author was partially supported by the NSF grant DMS-1406532.
 The second author is very grateful to A.~Stavrova and N.~Vavilov for a stimulating interest to the topic.
 He also thanks the RFBR-grant 13--01--00429--a for the support.
+Theorem~\ref{th:psv} is proved with the support of the Russian Science Foundation (grant no.~14--11--00456).

+The authors would like to thank the anonymous referees for valuable suggestions.
+The final publication is available at Springer via http://dx.doi.org/10.1007/s10240-\\ 015-0075-z.